In this tutorial, you will see how you can implement data quality rules in Semarchy xDM to standardize your data and detect duplicates.

 Validate end dates

-Let's add a validation that applies this rule.
+You are now going to add a validation that applies this rule.

-1. Go to Entities > Employee > Validations in the Model Design View of the Application Builder.
+1. Go to Entities > Employee > Validations in the Model Design view of the Application Builder.

 2. Right-click Validations and select Add SemQL Validation.